awslabs/clickstream-analytics-on-aws/docs/en/faq.md

 5. Go back to the Dashboard, refresh the webpage, you should be able to see the Save As button at the upper right.
 6. Click Save as button, enter a name for the analysis, and click SAVE, now you should be able to see a new analysis in the Analyzes, with which now you can edit and publish a new dashboard.

-## Pricing
+## SDK

-### How will I be charged and billed for the use of this solution?

-The solution is free to use, and you are responsible for the cost of AWS services used while running this solution.
-You pay only for what you use, and there are no minimum or setup fees.
-Refer to the [Cost](./plan-deployment/cost.md) section for detailed cost estimation.
+### Can I use other SDK to send data to the pipeline created by this solution

+Yes, you can.
+The solution support users using third-party SDK to send data to the pipeline.
+Note that, if you want to enable data processing and modeling module when using a third-party SDK to send data, you will need to provide an transformation plugin to map third-party SDK's data structure to solution data schema.
+Please refer to [Custom plugin](./pipeline-mgmt/data-processing/configure-plugin.md) for more details.

 [monitoring-dashboard]: ./pipeline-mgmt/pipe-mgmt.md#monitoring-and-alarms
 [redshift-query-editor]: https://docs.aws.amazon.com/redshift/latest/mgmt/query-editor-v2-using.html